BenKaehler/q2-makarsa/README.md

 #### Modularity optimization

-Once a network graph is generated, this can be used to detect modules of co-occurring features.
+Once a network graph is generated, this can be used to identify modules of co-occurring features.
 This is useful for, e.g., grouping these features for downstream analyses.
 For module detection, q2-makarsa employs the [Louvain method](https://doi.org/10.1088%2F1742-5468%2F2008%2F10%2FP10008).